WhoTargetsMe/ad-transparency-standards/implement.md

 - `TESTING_NOT_DISCLOSED`: Default value.
 - `TESTING_NOT_USED`: The ad doesn't make use of the platform's testing capabilities.
 - `TESTING_TYPE`: Values - 'AB', 'Multivariate', 'ML' etc.
+- `TESTING_TEST_SET`: A value to associate each tested variation with others in the same set.

 ### `ad/dates`